lfoppiano/SuperMat/README.md

 ## Licence

-The dataset is licensed under CC BY 4.0 CC
+The dataset is licensed under CC BY 4.0 CC.
+The [Bibliographic](data/biblio) data refers to the original content.

 The code is licences under Apache 2.0